LinkTed/doh-client/README.md

 # doh-client
-`doh-client` is a DNS over HTTPS client, which opens a local UDP (DNS) port and forward DNS queries to a remote HTTP/2.0 server.
+`doh-client` is a DNS over HTTPS client, which opens a local UDP (DNS) port and forwards all DNS queries to a remote HTTP/2.0 server.
-The default values connect to the Cloudflare DNS.
+By default the client will connect to the Cloudflare DNS service.
-It uses [Tokio](https://tokio.rs/) for the asynchronous IO operations and [Rustls](https://github.com/ctz/rustls) to connect to the HTTPS server.
+It uses [Tokio](https://tokio.rs/) for all asynchronous IO operations and [Rustls](https://github.com/ctz/rustls) to connect to the HTTPS server.

 ## Getting Started
 `doh-client` is written in Rust.
-To build it you need the Rust compiler and the build system `cargo`.
+To build it you need the Rust compiler and build system `cargo`.

 ### Build
 ```